Everything You Need To Know About Recycling Makeup

 When you send those compacts, containers, and lipstick tubes, you're essentially contributing to the pileup of unrecyclable plastics in landfills.
 Every year, 120 billion units of packaging are produced by the global cosmetics industry, according to a report by Zero Waste Europe; that's 120 billion units that will eventually need to be thrown out.
 Before the guilt trip hits you too hard, that doesn't mean you should lay off buying makeup forever — but there are ways to be more conscious of the recycling process.

-To learn more, we spoke to Gina Herrera, Director of North American Client Services for the recycling program TerraCycle, which specializes in hard-to-recycle materials.
+To learn more, we spoke to Gina Herrera, Director of North American Client Services for the recycling programme TerraCycle, which specialises in hard-to-recycle materials.
 She gave us the rundown on everything you need to know about tossing your cosmetics in an eco-friendly way.

 Research Is Key